shananiki/SpielDochMit/README.md

 # spieldochmit - shananiki

-# Python RTS game
+spieldochmit is an indie open-source real time strategy game.

-spieldochmit is a indie open-source real time strategy game.
+# Requirements
 spieldochmit is build on python 2.7.14